|

 The Indian Wants the Bronx is a one-act drama by Israel

 Horovitz.
-A resounding Off-Broadway success, this short and
+A resounding Off-Broadway success, The Indian

-title, has just arrived in New York City from his native country to
+arrived in New York City from his native country to visit his son and

-visit his son and speaks only a few words of English.
-While waiting
+speaks only a few words of English.
+While waiting for a bus to the

-in acts of rage and violence.
+him.
+Name-calling taunts eventually result in acts of rage and

 The Indian Wants the Bronx tells of wise cracking hoodlums

-boys have some fun with him – at least it starts out as fun.
-But
+English, and the boys have some fun at his expense – at least it

-little by little, as the minutes go by and the bus doesn't come, they
+starts out as fun.
+But little by little, as the minutes go by and the

-get bored; then annoyed; then vicious.
-It is the very pointlessness
+bus doesn't come, they get bored; then annoyed; then vicious.
+It is

-of their brutality that makes the play – with its awful final image
+the very pointlessness of their brutality that makes the play –

-of Gupta jabbering into a dead phone – so disturbing.
-We are
+with its awful final image of Gupta jabbering into a dead phone –

-convinced that this is exactly what would happen at this particular
+so disturbing.
+We are convinced that this is exactly what would

-bus stop on this particular night; we see, again, that violence in
+happen at this particular bus stop on this particular night; we see,

-nightmare spell of the play takes hold, and the boys torture their
+by anger.
+And, as the nightmare spell of the play takes hold, and the

-communicate can only frustrate and enrage.
+inability to communicate can only frustrate and enrage.

-The Indian Wants The Bronx premiered in 1966 at the Eugene
+The Indian Wants the Bronx premiered in 1966 at the Eugene

 O'Neill Theater Center in Waterford, Connecticut.
 It opened in 1968